 - What should you avoid at all costs?

 This will be your complete starting guide for Common App essays.
-At the end of reading this, you should have a lot of ideas for your own essays and directions to write a really strong personal statement.
+After reading this, you should have a lot of ideas for your own essays and directions to write a really strong personal statement.

 In addition to standardized test scores and transcripts, a personal statement or essay is a required part of many college applications.
-This requirement can be one of the most stressful parts of the process because it's the most open ended.
+The personal statement can be one of the most stressful parts of the application process because it's the most open ended.

 Ask a Question Below